-It was fun to try to build a treehouse as a child, and have always been fascinated with the possiblility even as an adult.
+It was fun to build a treehouse as a child, and have always been fascinated with the possibility even as an adult.
 Within the last few years, as you are likely aware, there has been a movement towards building tree houses both for children, and adults.
 In fact, there has been a real resurgence in designing, and constructing tree houses for adults on the properties of many people.

 Perhaps there are many others like me that loved either having, or the idea of having a treehouse as a youngster, and the feeling never left them as an adult.

 At this point in my life, I would rather pay someone to build a fine treehouse on my property for me, than to attempt to take on such a gargantuan, dangerous task myself.